 Inflatable fishing boats are designed to be flat on the water.
 A traditional boat will most often have a V-shaped hull.
 The flat bottom increases the stability of the boat, even when you are standing up to fish from it as long as it is properly inflated.

 An inflatable fishing kayak is less stable than an inflatable fishing boat because they are not as wide.
 This means that most people have to learn how to balance them a little bit especially when standing.
-The key here is to read our reviews and choose a kayak that owners claim to be very stable.
 We will give inflatable fishing boats the nod here.

 How Maneuverable Are They?